Prince George, British Columbia: Transportation

 Prince George Airport, located just within the southern boundary of the city, 2.8 NM southeast.
 The airport is classified as an airport of entry by Nav Canada and is staffed by the Canada Border Services Agency (CBSA).
 The airport can handle aircraft with up to 30 passengers or 120 if they are unloaded in stages.
 In 2016, 462,007 passengers used Prince George Airport.
-The primary air connection to the rest of the world is provided by multiple daily flights to Vancouver International Airport on Air Canada Express and WestJet Encore.
-Flair Airlines provides twice weekly winter seasonal service to Tucson, Arizona.
+The primary air connection to the rest of the world is provided by multiple daily flights to Vancouver International Airport on Air Canada Express and WestJet Encore, and Calgary on WestJet Encore.
 WestJet provides seasonal service with a weekly direct flight to Puerto Vallarta, Mexico during the winter months.
 Pacific Coastal Airlines offers a daily flight to and from Victoria International Airport.
-Central Mountain Air and Northern Thunderbird Air fly to regional and smaller centres.
+Central Mountain Air and Northern Thunderbird Air fly to regional and smaller centers.
 Horizon Air provided daily service to Seattle for a few months in 2008, but the service no longer exists as of 2009.
 Charter services provide flights to outlying areas primarily by floatplane, though helicopter service is also available.
 An expansion study to allow the airport to handle Boeing 747 cargo flights was completed.
 The airport was expanded and is listed as having the third longest runway in Canada but since it was opened in 2009 it has not seen expanded use by any new airlines or 747s other than the test use by one cargo flight.

 CNR freight lines operate out of Prince George as well as Via Rail passenger service; the Jasper–Prince Rupert train overnights at the Prince George station.